IEC 61508: Automotive

 ISO 26262 is an adaptation of IEC 61508 for Automotive Electric/Electronic Systems.
 It is being widely adopted by the major car manufacturers.

 Before the launch of ISO 26262, the development of software for safety related automotive systems was predominantly covered by the Motor Industry Software Reliability Association (MISRA) guidelines.
 The MISRA project was conceived to develop guidelines for the creation of embedded software in road vehicle electronic systems.
 A set of guidelines for the development of vehicle based software was published in November 1994.
 This document provided the first automotive industry interpretation of the principles of the, then emerging, IEC 61508 standard.

 Today MISRA is most widely known for its guidelines on how to use the C and C++ languages.
 MISRA C has gone on to become the de facto standard for embedded C programming in the majority of safety-related industries, and is also used to improve software quality even where safety is not the main consideration.

 Rail

 IEC 62279 provides a specific interpretation of IEC 61508 for railway applications.
-It is intended to cover the development of software for railway control and protection including communications, signaling and processing systems.
+It is intended to cover the development of software for railway control and protection including communications, signalling and processing systems.
+EN 50128 and EN 50657 are equivalent CENELEC standards of IEC 62279.